Spouse, registered partner or cohabitant of a Norwegian citizen

 - If you are between 18 and 67 years old, you must meet the following requirements:

-- You must have passed an oral test in Norwegian at level B1 at the minimum, or
+- Passed an oral test in Norwegian at level B1 at the minimum or provide proof of sufficient Norwegian skills

-- Passed a test in social studies in Norwegian or a citizenship test
+- Passed a test in social studies in Norwegian, passed a citizenship test or provide proof of sufficient knowledge about the Norwegian society

 - If you over the age of 15 years: You must order a criminal record certificate (external website), which you must hand in with the application.
 The certificate cannot be more than three months old when you meet for your appointment with the police to submit the application documents.
 Therefore, you must wait to apply for a criminal record certificate until you know when you have an appointment with the police.
 If you already have a criminal record certificate that is older than three months, you must apply for a new certificate before you have your appointment.
 If you have been convicted or fined by the police or if you are under investigation for a criminal offence, you might have to wait longer to become a Norwegian citizen.